paulscherrerinstitute/wica-http/README.md

       If you reload the page from the browser then the server should initiate communication with your backend control channels.

-      **Important Note:**
+      **IMPORTANT NOTE**

-      if you take this approach described above you will need to temporarily **DISABLE THE CORS SECURITY CHECK** in your local browser.
+      If you take this approach described above you will need to temporarily **disable the CORS security check** in your local browser.
 This is done in various ways depending on your browser (Chrome, Safari, Firefox) and platform (Linux, OSX, Windows).

 ## Running inside a docker container